Why brand should invest in art and creative partnerships

 Yes, this is what I’m after.
 It has to be a sustainable cultural engagement.
 Don’t expect too much in the early years.
 These are long-term investments.
 And we always make sure the artists we collaborate with are paid for their work as we consider this part of the partnership.

-With live shows suspended under the pandemic, there appears to be an influx of cultural activities happening in the digital sphere.
-Galleries and organizations have rapidly adapted their systems to provide virtual showrooms and live-streamed discussions with artists, most of which remains in place even as the physical world re-opens.
-Arguably art is reaching a wider group than ever before.
-How will this impact on the artists?
+During the pandemic, with live shows suspended, there was an influx of cultural activities happening in the digital sphere with galleries rapidly adapting their systems to provide virtual showrooms and live-streamed discussions with artists, most of which remains in place even as the physical world re-opens.
+Arguably art is reaching a wider group than ever before but how does this impact on the artists?

 There is the notion that everything that happens on social media and online is cost-free.
 Of course, artists are jumping onto the platform now more than ever, to get their work out and create more visibility.
 They are making use of technology.
 But what it does is make that challenge for artists even tougher because people don’t expect to pay for anything when they see a free concert, a free reading, a free installation that one can see online.

-Would you agree that there’s the danger that many corporations who have financially lost out due to the crisis, will drop their arts funding?
+Would you agree that there is the danger that many corporations who have financially lost out due to the crisis will drop their arts funding?
 After all, so many smaller art galleries and cultural institutions tend to rely on such grants.

 Yes, absolutely.
 Institutions will suffer if there is less corporate involvement in the arts.

-Like so many other epic historical moments, this current global crisis offers the spur we need to imagine a new world order – rethink our priorities.
-With the menace of death comes a richer focus on the minutes and the moments of life, something your latest artist Almudena Romero has explored so beautifully through her ‘The Pigment Change’ at Paris Photo which is a comment on the ephemerality of life.
+The global health crisis offers the spur we need to imagine a new world order – rethink our priorities.
+You could argue that with the menace of death comes a richer focus on the minutes and the moments of life, something your latest artist Almudena Romero has explored so beautifully through her ‘The Pigment Change’ at Paris Photo which is a comment on the ephemerality of life.

-Many have been harmed, have lost loved ones, and have lost their businesses.
+Many have been harmed through the pandemic, have lost loved ones, and have lost their businesses.
 I’d love for people to take what offers meaning in those few months, be it walking in the park, taking time to speak with friends, and save these memories and take them into the future and make them part of who they are.
 In the art word, I see more of a move towards education-based engagements.

 I’ve been concerned that with the pandemic, countries are breaking down into nation-states.
 But culture is about crossing boundaries.
 I’m an optimist by nature though.
 For the past hundreds and thousands of years, art has been created under all circumstances, under all kinds of regimes and with no budget.
 Whatever shape the arts take, it will always be there.
 Fewer shows will certainly hurt the galleries and artists.
 And we won’t be able to experience the beauty of art.
 But we will get through this.

-And how has the pandemic and the lockdown impacted on you?
+And how has the pandemic impacted on your work?

-I think let’s take this moment as inspiration and think and act a little bolder.
-Why say we’ll go back to normal when so much bothered many of us in that ‘normal’.
+Let’s take this moment as inspiration and think and act a little bolder.
 If we look at this episode as a rupture, then it can turn us into better human beings – into more reasonable and sustainable people who treat one another and this planet with more empathy.

 Spinach Branding is a specialist branding agency based in London.
 We work with established businesses and start-ups around the world to build and refine their brands.
 See how we work and get in touch to discuss your brand.< Back